Developer(s): Eighting

 Theater mode where you can view 3D character models, artworks, videos,

-and listen to BGM's; all of which you can purchase from the in-game Shop
+and listen to BGM's.
+All of the bonus content can be purchased from the in-game Shop

 of shaking, twirling, button mashing, pointing & shooting, and even

-math challenges that you and your friends can have some fun with...
-For
+math challenges that you and some friends can have some fun with... for

-themed for every character in the game, which is good because you
+themed for every single character in the game, which is good because you

-probably won't want to stick with a single one for too long.
+probably won't want to stick with any particular one for too long.
 The

 variety is there, but the graphics in some (most) of the mini-games are